Photography’s golden rules and when to break them

 A frame filled with faces

 Filling the frame is a compositional approach that says your subject or subjects’ should take up as much of the image as possible.
 With a portrait, this generally means cropping in so that the subject’s face or body completely fills the frame.
-This removes the background and as a result, the context of the scene from the subject, often leading to some pretty dramatic results.
+This removes the background and as a result, the context of the scene from the subject, often leading to some pretty results.
 The same approach to can be applied to a crowd, as shown above.

 While a useful stylistic approach for many kinds of photography, there are plenty of times when you shouldn’t fill the frame with your subject.
 For example, if you are trying to show size by situating your subject in its environment, or trying to create a sense of isolation, filling the frame will undermine your intent.